aanchal-n/CCBD-Project/microservices/README.md

 this microservice takes two numbers as input from url , return a string , which says " the sum is = ".

-**LINKING THE TWO APPLICATIONS** the two applicatons are linked using RESTTEMPLATE. the two microservices communicate through http protocol. the application is designed in such a way that, microservice 2 calls microservice 1.
+**LINKING THE TWO APPLICATIONS**
+->the two applicatons are linked using RESTTEMPLATE.
+->the two microservices communicate through http protocol.
+->the application is designed in such a way that, microservice 2 calls microservice 1.
 Also the two microservices can be deployed independently.
+->the two microservices communicate synchronously.